lktslionel/faqs/security/ssl/certs.md

 Add any number of domain at the end of the command wih the option `-d <your-domain>`.

+All your generated certificates will be present in the working directory at paths `/tmp/letsencrypt/etc/live/`.

+#### Solution

 [Generate a free SSL Certificate - LetsEncrypt]: #generate-a-free-ssl-certificate--letsencrypt